Drew Horseman (Ph.D. student)

 Interests:

-Weather permitting, I will go outside and skateboard every day.
-I really like to listen to music of all kinds and I like to cook.
+I like to dabble in several activities including skateboarding, fishing, guitar playing, and mixed martial arts.
+I enjoy spending time with my friends, family, and colleagues.
 I think it is important to stay involved in community outreach, specifically to share ideas of engineering and sciences and invoke inspiration to join the field.

-Weather permitting, I will go outside and skateboard every day.
-I really like to listen to music of all kinds and I like to cook.
+I like to dabble in several activities including skateboarding, fishing, guitar playing, and mixed martial arts.
+I enjoy spending time with my friends, family, and colleagues.
 I think it is important to stay involved in community outreach, specifically to share ideas of engineering and sciences and invoke inspiration to join the field.